 The woman should be counseled on the issues mentioned below:

 - Help the woman to plan and prepare for birth (birth preparedness/micro birth plan).

 - This should include deciding on the place of delivery and the presence of an attendant at the time of the delivery.

-- Advantages of institutional deliveries and risks involved in home deliveries.
+- Advantages of institutional deliveries and risks involved in home deliveries should be explained.

 - Advise the woman on where to go if an emergency arises, and how to arrange for transportation, money and blood donors in case of an emergency.